Reptile enthusiasts love the veiled chameleon for their vividly bright colors.

 How To Sex A Veiled Chameleon

-A female in heat has vivid blue spots on her dorsum.
+A gravid female has vivid blue spots on her dorsum.

 Males are very persistent in courting and display themselves from the side to maximize their size.